punctum-im/protocol-old/PROTOCOL.md

 ### *** /api/v1/federation/request/...

 Requests information from a remote domain.
 MUST be done from a server.
 Replace ``...`` with the API request you want to make, and ``***`` with GET/POST/PATCH/etc. See the Federation section for more information.

+### POST /api/v1/federation/subscribe/$ID

+Subscribes to a conference or channel with the given ID.
+See the Federation section.

 ### GET /api/v1/conferences/$ID